tonytw1/squirrel-detector/README.md

 ### Loss blow outs

-Occasionally it would explode like this:
+Occasionally the loss would explode like this:

 ```
 INFO:tensorflow:Step 11300 per-step time 0.695s loss=0.727